vasnake/mapfeatureserver/README.md

 ## How to use

 For starting a service you need to perform next steps:
+* Download Mapfeatureserver and set suitable values for parameters in module `mapfeatureserver\wsgi\default_settings.py`
-Install Python 2.7 and libraries, e.g. for MS Windows
+* Install Python 2.7 and libraries, e.g. for MS Windows

 ```
 set path=%path%;c:\d\Python27;c:\d\Python27\Scripts